 Use customized assets and links to promote your book

-Grab your followers’ attention by building custom assets for your book or audiobook through the Promote section of the Apple Books Marketing toolbox.
+Grab your followers’ attention by building custom assets for your book or audiobook through the Promote section of the Apple Books Marketing Tools.
 The tool makes it easy to generate engaging visuals and short URLs that will link directly to your book or audiobook on Apple Books.

 Link to one destination page